killanj/killanj/README.md

 <p>
 - Activity might be pretty irregular. <br>
 - Asking me about anything outside of python might not yield much as of 2024. <br>
-- Currently getting an industrial automation degree.
-Working as a "dev" in the meantime is a bit out there for me. <br>
-- Neurodivergent. <br>
+- Currently dipping toes into DevOps subjects. <br>
 </p>
   </body>
 </html>